 When your collection day falls on or after a holiday, garbage collection will be one day later than normal.
 See the Holiday Schedule for more information.

 Our crews use a variety of color coded tags to educate you when something needs to be fixed at your collection area.
-If you don’t understand the tag, please give our office a call at (612) 673-2917, and we can help.
+If you don’t understand the tag, please give our office a call and we can help.
 Your collection area is considered to be anywhere within 20 feet of the alley line or curb.

 How do I start my garbage service?